 It's common that improper bedding can cause pain points, including back pain.
 Even though most memory foam beds offer fantastic contouring and pressure relief, it's typically viewed as better to go for a slightly firmer option (at least medium).

 Pain management and reduction is such an important an important part of life, and it can be difficult to know where to look.
-Read here for more information on top options to consider.

 Most people suffering from hip pain are sleeping on their sides on a firm bed.
 That means that softer surface will most likely help you get rid of the hip pain.